At a glance

 Medicare Advantage plans are very state- and region-specific because of the way a plan negotiates with hospitals and doctors in each area.
 As a result, not all plan types WellCare offers are available in all states.

-WellCare offers Medicare Advantage and Medicare Part D plans in 27 states, with plans varying by region.
+WellCare offers Medicare Advantage in 36 states and Medicare Part D plans in all 50 states, with plans varying by region.
 These plans may include PPOs, HMOs, and PFFFs, and could help you manage healthcare and prescription drug costs not covered under standard Medicare programs.

 You can find out if WellCare offers a plan in your area by searching Medicare’s find a plan tool.